macite/swingame/ReadMe.md

+So long and thanks for all the fish!

+SwinGame is no longer an active project.
+There was a large re-write of this to make it easier to create cross platform and cross language versions.
+The new product is [SplashKit](https://splashkit.io) - this supports a similar interface to SwinGame, but is faster and easier to work with.

 # SwinGame

 SwinGame aims to be a simple 2D game development library targetted at beginner programmers who want to get started making games ASAP!